How to be the conductor of your own career orchestra

 Step 4: Sort the practicalities

-Evidence-based benefits of portfolio work
+Evidence-based benefits

 Challenges to watch for

-• Income variability: Particularly in early stages
+• Income variability: Especially early on

 • Isolation: Without the built-in social structures of employment